Embryo

 How to Read PGT Results

-Preimplantation genetic testing (PGT) is the general term for genetic testing performed on embryos produced by in vitro fertilization (IVF) before the embryos are transferred to the uterus.
+Preimplantation genetic testing (PGT) is the general term for genetic testing that is performed on embryos produced by in vitro fertilization (IVF) before the embryos are transferred to the uterus.
 The purpose of PGT is to improve the chances of having a successful embryo transfer.
+Genetic testing does not impact or change the genetics of an embryo, but it does give doctors and prospective parents more information and may help them select the most viable embryos for transfer.

 Fresh vs. Frozen Embryo Transfer